spotify/apollo/modules/metrics/README.md

 | what        | "endpoint-request-duration-threshold-rate"     | Enable/disable with endpoint-duration-goal config           |
 | threshold   | *                 | The request duration goal, in milliseconds                   |

-If a duration goal is set in configuration (`endpoint-duration-goal`), this meter will be marked when a request meets its goal.
+This meter will only be created if a duration goal is set in the configuration (`endpoint-duration-goal`).
+The meter will be marked when a request meets its goal.

 ## [ffwd](https://github.com/spotify/ffwd) reporter